SwingGuy1024/DogTags/README.md

 1. They don't recurse into member classes.
 Each class has the responsibility to implement its own `equals()` and `hashCode()` methods, and to make them consistent.
 DogTags assume that all members have fulfilled the method contracts correctly.
 DogTags guarantee that its `equals()` and `hashCode()` methods will fulfill their contracts correctly, but it always defers the work of comparing two member objects or hashing their values to their own methods.
 If think you need it to recurse into a custom type, give that type it's own DogTag.

 1. They don't completely replace the Apache EqualsBuilder class.
 DogTags are a much faster replacement for the `EqualsBuilder.reflectionEquals()` and `EqualsBuilder.reflectionHashCode()` methods, but using EqualsBuilder to build an equals method that does not use reflection is still faster than DogTags, although it's more work and requires more maintenance.

+## Comparison with ReflectionEquals, EqualsBuilder & HashCodeBuilder
+DogTags's different modes fill the same niche as all three of the Apache commons-lang classes.
+That said, there are still advantages to using the Apache classes, but there are other advantages to using DogTags.
+For example:
+### Using Reflection
+1. When using reflection, DogTags makes all its reflection queries once, ahead of time, for each class that uses them.
+This gives DogTags a considerable performance boost.
+1. Because the DogTag instance uses the same fields and methods to implement both equals() and hashCode(), it can guarantee that the two methods will be consistent.
+Of course, consistency is easy to accomplish.
+But with larger classes, after undergoing a great deal of maintenance where new fields are added, inconsistencies can creep in.
+DogTags prevents introducing new fields from causing inconsistent equals() and hashCode() methods, making code maintenance more reliable.
+1. DogTags take care of the identity test and `instanceof` test (with its implicit null test).
+On the downside, the code to set up the DogTag.Factory makes the setup more verbose.

+### Using